case study

 With a growing middle tier, Akamai has been able to cut down its number of top-tier productions.
 As a result, their team can redistribute budget and resources to produce even more high-quality videos in the cloud.
 “The middle has to have elements of the tiers that surround it,” Gerzina said.
 “It has to have as much of the quality of the band above it as possible.
 But it also has to have the ease of use of the band below it.
 The middle isn’t its own space — it’s the best of the things that surround it.”

-Getting busy executives, customers, and partners to participate in a 15 minute video recording is a win as it is.
+Getting busy executives, customers, and partners to participate in a 15-minute video recording is a win as it is.
 But getting them to adopt a new tool that requires significant training is often simply unattainable.
-With Socialive, Akamai’s speakers can join from their smartphone or desktop browser with no prior video production expertise.

 "The idea that we can have a preferred tool that can work in almost every way we work has been really important.
 In the year plus that we've been using Socialive, most of the other video acquisition tools we use have become backup solutions for extreme exceptions.
 And I think that really alludes to how flexible Socialive has proven to be for us."

-Simon Gerzina, Senior Global Events Manager, Digital & Production, Akamai
+Simon GerzinaSenior Global Events Manager, Digital & Production, Akamai

-The ability to say “yes” more
+The ability to say “yes” and create more video

-Streamlined post-production and shorter timelines: “Things that felt like momentous wins a year ago are status quo today,” Gerzina said.
-It used to take Akamai’s global events team about a week to record speakers and complete post production ahead of the company’s all-hands meetings.
-After switching to Socialive, that five-day turnaround quickly became a two-day turnaround.
-So Gerzina’s team keeps setting the bar higher: The two-day turnaround has now become a same-day turnaround.
+• Streamlined post-production and shortened timelines by three days: “Things that felt like momentous wins a year ago are status quo today,” Gerzina said.
+It used to take Akamai’s global events team about a week to record speakers and complete post-production ahead of the company’s all-hands meetings.

-"The ability to mostly eliminate post production and have more and more of our content becoming live to tape with a really light post production process has dramatically shortened our turnaround times for creating recorded content."
+“The ability to mostly eliminate post-production and have more and more of our content becoming live-to-tape with a really light post-production process has dramatically shortened our turnaround times for creating recorded content.”

-Simon Gerzina, Senior Global Events Manager, Digital & Production, Akamai
+Simon GerzinaSenior Global Events Manager, Digital & Production, Akamai

 “Our content is being shaped by more collaborators who perhaps would have been excluded from the process a couple of years ago.
 And that's been really, really exciting for me as both a content creator and as a beneficiary of that content.”